dmitry-chuprak/dmitry-chuprak/README.md

 # Hello there!

-Hey! 👋 I'm the experience data analyst who's all about finding stories in numbers which I gained from my finance past
+Hey! 👋 I'm experienced data and finance analyst who's all about finding stories in numbers

 ## What You'll Find Here